Mannir Yakubu

-Mannir Yakubu (born 15 August 1954) is a Nigerian politician who has served as deputy governor of Katsina State since 2019.
+Mannir Yakubu (born 15 August 1954) is a Nigerian politician who served as deputy governor of Katsina State from May 2019 to May 2023.

 Early life

 He was born in Katsina metropolis into the family of Mallam Ladan in Tsohuwar Kasuwa Quarters.

 Education

 He was brought up in katsina city and he underwent his elementary education in Rafindadi in 1961.
 Later on, he moved to Barewa College Zaria where he obtain his WASC.
-He was admitted into Ahmadu Bello University where he graduate with second class upper in Surveying.
+He was admitted into Ahmadu Bello University where he graduated with second class upper in Surveying.